rvantonder/lambda-gbc/README.md

 ## What is going on with speed?

+Need to add a value permanently to memory if failed and found in image.

 Left off:

- - ~.21 with rendering on, gpu on, no logging
+ - ~.18 with rendering on, gpu on, no logging
- - ~.12 with rendering off, gpu on, no logging
+ - ~.087 with rendering off, gpu on, no logging
  - ~.05 with rendering off, gpu off, no logging

  Breakdown of slow down:

- - RENDERING: adds .09
+ - RENDERING: adds .09+
- - GPU :      adds .07
+ - GPU :      adds .037
  - INTERPRETER:    .05

  For making interpreter faster, work in `only interpreter optimize speed`